Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Leave Google now: Switch to privacy-friendly services to stop being tracked.

-DeGoogling has become a trend – there's even a Subreddit about it with more than 100K members!
-So it's time for your to learn how to live your life without Google.
-It's not only easier than you think, going Google-free will also make your feel safer, more private – and best of all: happier.
-So check out our top Google replacements for best privacy!
+DeGoogling has become a trend – there's even a Subreddit about it with almost 300k members!
+So it's time for you to learn how to live your life without Google.
+It's not only easier than you think, but going Google-free will also make you feel safer and more private.
+Check out our top Google replacements for the best privacy!

-From its early and humble beginnings as a search engine, Google has built an ecosystem with its products and apps that’s hard to quit.
+From its early and humble beginnings as a search engine, Google has gone on to build an ecosystem with its products and apps.

 What does it mean to de-Google

 As people become more aware of how Google makes its huge profits through privacy-invading tactics, a new movement has emerged: de-Googling.
 But what does it mean to de-Google?
-DeGoogling or going Google free means swapping out Google’s apps and services with better - usually more private and secure - alternatives due to increasing privacy concerns and risks associated with the tech giant and being locked in its ecosystem.
+DeGoogling or going Google-free means swapping out Google’s apps and services with better usually more private and secure alternatives.
+Globally people are choosing to leave Google due to increasing privacy concerns, risks associated with the tech giant, and being locked in its ecosystem.

-Founded as BackRub (thank god for the name change) in 1998 by Larry Page and Sergey Brin, Google first started as a search engine.
-What was special about Google is that the search engine’s innovative algorithm ranked pages on the links between web pages, rather than the number of times a search query appeared on a page.
-Two decades later, Alphabet owned Google is the biggest search engine globally with a market share of about 82% globally, according to Statista.
-But beyond its popularity as a search engine, Google has a much larger range of apps and services which billions of people around the world use on a daily basis.
+What was first started as BackRub (thank god for the name change) in 1996 by Larry Page and Sergey Brin, turned into Google which was officially founded in 1998, first as a search engine.
+What was special about Google is that the search engine’s innovative algorithm ranked pages based on the links between web pages, rather than the number of times a search query appeared on a page.
+Two decades later, Alphabet-owned Google is the biggest search engine globally with a market share of 89.73%, according to StatCounter.
+But beyond its popularity as a search engine, Google has a much larger range of apps and services that billions of people around the world use daily.

 In fact, it’s quite hard to imagine the world without Google.
 After all, the tech giant revolutionized the internet and played a huge role in shaping the web we know today.
 Or better put, building the web around itself.